defroged/Story-Generator/README.md

     </voice>
 </speak>

-Change form layout to top and bottom half (instead of left and right) increased timeout to 60
+*Change form layout to top and bottom half (instead of left and right) *proccess image to make it 50% smaller, and .png *increased timeout to 60

+Prompt:

 When writing the script, please write it in its entirety without missing any part, so I can just replace my current script.
 Also, please do not fix any other part of the script.
 Just focus on this task.